Practical Wireline Formation Testing and Sampling

 Mohamed joined Shell in 1990, and worked on shelf and deepwater Gulf of Mexico exploration, development and production projects including Shell’s flagship Auger project (1st deepwater project).
-For the last 12 years, Mohamed worked on global Shell projects as a global consultant.
+For the last 12 years, Mohamed worked on global Shell projects from Australia to Norway.
 Before 1990, he worked for Schlumberger and was lecturer at the University of Southern California in Los Angeles.
-Based in Astana, Mohamed is currently working on bringing new technology to develop the challenging Kashagan field and its satellites.
 Throughout his career, he has worked on major projects in the Far and Middle East, Europe, Africa, Australia and the Americas.
-Mohamed is the author of 13 patents and numerous publications and papers.
-He was SPE Distinguished Lecturer in 2009/2010, and SPWLA Distinguished Lecturer from 2003 to 2007.
+Author of 16 patents, numerous publications, and chaired many major SPE conferences.